FarronF/limerick-council-meetings/meetings/2023/01/23-Full Meeting of Limerick City and County Council/Minutes - Statutory Budget Meeting of Limerick City and County Council - 25th November 2022.md

 the businesses impacted.

-She confirmed that the Independent Group would be supporting the budget.--- 31
+She confirmed that the Independent Group would be supporting the budget.
+---
+31

 Proposed by Councillor Sheahan (J)